-A subcommittee of the Academic Affairs Committee, responsible for the regular review of the Western Culture courses and program; creation and/or review of proposals for changing the program structure or course content; training of new and current instructors in the program; drafting guides and policies for the administration of the program and delivery of the courses, which must be approved by a majority of the Western Culture teaching faculty.
+A subcommittee of the Academic Affairs Committee, responsible for the regular review of the Core Cultures courses and program; creation and/or review of proposals for changing the program structure or course content; training of new and current instructors in the program; drafting guides and policies for the administration of the program and delivery of the courses, which must be approved by a majority of the Core Cultures teaching faculty.
+Membership:

-- 3 faculty members from among the Western Culture teaching faculty, one from each division, elected by the division for three-year staggered terms: Frusetta (19), Wolyniak (20), Harris (21) - Director, appointed by the Dean of the Faculty from the ranks of the faculty for a three-year term, who serves as the Chair of the committee: Dinmore (20) - Dean of the Faculty, ex officio: McDermott
+- 3 faculty members from among the Core Cultures teaching faculty, one from each division, elected by the division for three-year staggered terms: Harris (21), Frusetta (22), Keohane (23) - Director, appointed by the Dean of the Faculty from the ranks of the faculty for a three-year term, who serves as the Chair of the committee: Vogel (23) - Dean of the Faculty, ex officio: McDermott

-Wilson Center Faculty Advisory Committee A subcommittee of the Academic Affairs Committee, responsible for developing, consulting, and reporting on Wilson Center plans and attending meetings of the Board of Advisors as full participants in deliberations pertaining to academic matters.
+Wilson Center Faculty Advisory Committee

+A subcommittee of the Academic Affairs Committee, responsible for developing, consulting, and reporting on Wilson Center plans and attending meetings of the Board of Advisors as full participants in deliberations pertaining to academic matters.
 The Faculty Advisory Committee Chair will have voting rights on the Wilson Center Board of Advisors.

-- 3 faculty members, one from each division, elected by the division for three-year staggered terms: Emmons (19), Thurman (20), Hight (21) - 3 faculty members, one from each division, appointed by the Dean of the Faculty for three-year staggered terms: Thornton (19), Utzinger (20), Goodman (21) - Director of the Wilson Center, ex officio. - Dean of Students, ex officio. - Chair to be elected annually from among, and by, faculty committee members:
+- 3 faculty members, one from each division, elected by the division for three-year - staggered terms: Hight (21), Barrus (22), Wolyniak (23) - 3 faculty members, one from each division, appointed by the Dean of the Faculty - for three-year staggered terms: Goodman (21), Hunter-McKinney (22), No appointment - made (23) - Director of the Wilson Center, ex officio. - Dean of Students, ex officio. - Chair to be elected annually from among, and by, faculty committee members: Hunter-McKinney